Our energy challenge

 For the foreseeable future, oil and natural gas are going to be important parts of our energy supply.
 As the world's population grows and our living standards advance, so does energy demand.

-While alternative sources of energy are important to continue to develop, the IEA states that fossil fuels will remain our primary source of energy for the immediate future.
+While alternative sources of energy are important to continue to develop, the IEA states that hydrocarbons are forecast to remain the world’s dominant source of energy, meeting 75 per cent of the world’s energy needs by 2040.

 Energy supply mix: